jdomainapp/opasys/ReadMe.md

 ## Running infrastructure services in a Docker container

-1. Create a Docker container to run the services
+1. Create a Docker container to run the infra services

 ```
 docker run --network host --name infra-services -it ducmle/jdare:latest bash